-AFT's 2022 Annual Shareholders Meeting is currently intended to be held in early August 2022.
-Shareholders will be given an opportunity at the meeting to ask questions and comment on relevant matters.
+AFT's 2023 Annual Shareholders Meeting is currently intended to be held in early August 2023.
+Shareholders will be given an opportunity to participate, vote and ask questions and comment.

 In addition, the Company's auditors, Deloitte, will be available to answer any questions about their audit report.
-A Notice of Meeting will be posted on AFT's website as soon as possible a nd will be posted at least 20 working days prior to the meeting.
-Level 1, 129 Hurstmere Road Takapuna Auckland 0622 New Zealand www.aftpharm.com
+A Notice of Meeting will be posted on AFT's website as soon as possible and will be posted at least 20 working days prior to the meeting.
+Level 1, 129 Hurstmere Road Takapuna Auckland 0622 New Zealand +64 9 488 0232 www.aftpharm.com